JUSTICEESSIELP/LiskHack/README.md

-# ETH SAFARI GYEMA PROJECT
+# Lisk Hackathon GYEMA PROJECT

 Gyema is an interstate logistics platform that links drivers to senders in order to have good delievered seamlessly.